 For many guests, knowing the reason for the event ahead of time is enough to encourage a timely arrival.
 A surprise party is the perfect example of this.
 Knowing there is sense of timeliness – and secrecy – provides a built-in “don’t be late.”

-The best thing you can do is have fun and enjoy the evening you so carefully planned, no matter when your guests arrive.
-As a good host you are happy and everyone knows it.
+Most of all, have fun and enjoy the evening that you have planned with all of your guests.
+As a good host, you are happy and everyone knows it.